encode/django-rest-framework/docs/api-guide/serializers.md

 ## Reverse relational fields

 By default reverse relational fields are not displayed when ModelSerializer is used.
-You can control this behavior by using `INCLUDE_REVERSE_RELATIONS` setting.
+You can control this behavior by using `DEFAULT_INCLUDE_REVERSE_RELATIONS` setting.

 Besides global setting you can also use model specific setting: